rafallabisz/github-repositories-explorer/README.md

 This React application integrates with the [GitHub API](https://docs.github.com/en/rest) and allows users to search for GitHub users by their username, view the list of repositories for the selected user, and display them with infinite scrolling.
-The app includes form validation, error handling, and search query parameters in the URL.
+The app includes form validation, error handling, search query parameters in the URL, and skeleton loaders to enhance the user experience.

 ## Features